yashbharadwaj156/Scientific_calculator/README.md

 2. A will find a dashboard of various functions.
 3. A just has to press the button for it's required function.
 4. Then he has to enter the numbers.
-5. tadda!! you  will get your result.
+5. Taadda!! you  will get your result.

 # author
 Yash Bharadwaj